cleverwise/cya/README.md

 shell> **cya keep name BACKUP_NAME**

-The BACKUP_NAME must be unique each time you run the script (see #3).
+If you use this method the BACKUP_NAME must be unique each time you run the script.
 So using this method in a script attach a time stamp or random string.

-2B) To provide a custom name for a backup that **WILL** overwrite:
+B) To provide a custom name for a backup that **WILL** overwrite:

 shell> **cya keep name BACKUP_NAME overwrite**

-Note the overwrite flag, which tells cya it is okay to overwrite files in backup profile.
+Note the overwrite flag, which tells cya it is okay to overwrite files in the backup profile.
+This method *IS script safe* as it will overwrite data.

-2C) To backup and archive which will tar and gzip then move file to **/home/cya/archives** directory use the archive tag
+C) To backup and archive which will tar and gzip then move file to **/home/cya/archives** directory use the archive tag

 shell> **cya keep name BACKUP_NAME archive**

-This command *IS script safe* as a unix timestamp will be added to make unique filenames.
+This method *IS script safe* as a unix timestamp will be added to make unique filenames.
 Also note this option will remove the backup profile directory and backup will *NOT* appear in the back up list.

 ### Backing User Data